Local-global divisibility on algebraic tori: Introduction

 In this work we focus on algebraic tori.
+As mentioned above, for the one-dimensional split torus $\G_m$ we have a complete answer.
+Notice that the negative answer for $q=2^n$, with $n \geq 3$, implies that one can find counterexamples in every dimension, just by taking direct products of copies of $\G_m$.
 In \cite{DZ1} Dvornicich and Zannier proved that the local-global divisibility by a prime $p$ holds for tori of dimension $r \leq \max\{3,2(p-1)\}$, but fails for a torus of dimension $r = p^4-p^2+1$.
-In this last case they produced a $k$--rational point which is almost always locally $p$--divisible, but not globally.
-In \cite{Ill} Illengo improved the condition $r\leq 2(p-1)$ given by Dvornicich and Zannier with the weaker one $r<3(p-1)$.
+In this last case they produced a $k$--rational point which is locally $p$--divisible for \lp{all but finitely many places $v\in M_k$, but not globally $p$--divisible.} In \cite{Ill} Illengo improved the condition $r\leq 2(p-1)$ given by Dvornicich and Zannier with the weaker one $r<3(p-1)$.
 He also proved that this bound is best possible, by building an example with $r=3(p-1)$ for which the local-global divisibility by $p$ fails.

-In this work we prove that the local-global divisibility by any power $p^n$, with $n\geq 2$, holds for an algebraic torus of dimension $r<p-1$.
-Clearly, the condition $r<3(p-1)$ must hold, because the $p^n$--divisibility implies the $p$--divisibility.
-We show that in general we have to lower this bound to $r<p-1$.
-In particular, we prove that if $r<p-1$ we have an affirmative answer to Problem \ref{prob}, while for $r$ greater than or equal to $p-1$ the local-global divisibility by $p^n$ is no longer assured.
-For the latter, we construct a counterexample of dimension $p-1$ for the local-global $p^2$--divisibility.
-We remark that, starting from this construction, one can build a counterexample for any dimension $r \geq p-1$, by taking the product of the torus that we build in Lemma \ref{costr toro} with the split torus of dimension $r-(p-1)$.
-This shows that $r<p-1$ must hold also for the local-global $p^n$--divisibility since again the $p^n$--divisibility implies the $p^2$--divisibility for any $n\geq 2$.
-We can summarize these results in the following theorem, that we prove in Section \ref{sec:dim1}:
+In this work we prove that the local-global divisibility by any odd power $p^n$, with $n\geq 1$, holds for an algebraic torus of dimension $r<p-1$.
+In particular, we prove that if $r<p-1$, then we have an affirmative answer to Problem \ref{prob}, while for $r\geq p-1$ the local-global divisibility by $p^n$, with $n \geq 2$, is no longer assured.
+For the latter, we construct a counterexample of dimension $p-1$ for which the local-global divisibility by every $p^n$ with $n \geq 2$ does not hold.
+We remark that, starting from this construction, one can build a counterexample for every dimension $r \geq p-1$, by taking the product of the torus that we build in Lemma \ref{costr toro} with the split torus of dimension $r-(p-1)$.
+We summarize these results in the following theorem, that we prove in Section \ref{sec:dim1}: